 CLE Activities that are claimed toward the annual requirement shall meet the following standards:

 1. Significant Content.
-The activities shall have significant intellectual or practical content, have attorneys as the primary audience, and have as the primary objective the increase of the participant's professional competence as a lawyer.
+The activities shall have significant intellectual or practical content, have attorneys as the primary audience, and have as the primary objective to increase the participant's professional competence as a lawyer.

 2. Organized Program.
-The activities shall constitute an organized program of learning, deal with matters directly related to the practice of law, professional responsibility, professionalism, or ethical obligations of lawyers, and follow the agenda defined by the written materials or exercises distributed as part of the activities.
+The activities shall constitute an organized program of learning, deal with matters directly related to the practice of law, professional responsibility, professionalism, or ethical obligations of lawyers, follow the agenda and be accompanied by substantive or practical written materials or exercises.

 3. Appropriate Setting.
 The activities shall be conducted in a setting physically suitable to the educational activity of the program.

 1. Carry-forward hours.
-Hours of types listed in sections (B)(2) through (B)(6), and where allowed pursuant to section (B)(8), in excess of that required for the current Year, may be applied to the succeeding Year only.
+Hours of CLE credit listed in sections (B)(2) through (B)(9), in excess of that required for the current Year, may be applied to the succeeding Year only.

 Carry-forward hours are limited to the total required for the succeeding Year, and do not change their classification by virtue of being carried forward.
-All other requirements of the succeeding Year, such as the number of professional responsibility credits hours required or the limitation of Self-study credit hours, must be met.
+All other requirements of the succeeding Year, such as the number of professional responsibility (ethics) credits hours required or the limitations on other categories of CLE, must be met.

-a.
-Calculation of credit hours for Interactive CLE shall be determined by dividing the total minutes of instruction or participation by sixty, and rounding down to the nearest quarter hour.
+b.
+Calculation of credit hours for Interactive CLE shall be determined by dividing the total minutes of instruction or participation by 60, and rounding down to the nearest quarter hour.
 Breaks shall not be included in calculating the credit hours.

-b.
-Written materials or exercises must be in the possession of the person of the Active member participating in the Interactive CLE.
-The Active member claiming Interactive CLE credit must have future access to the written materials or exercises (such as in a personal, firm or public library).
+c.
+The Active member claiming Interactive CLE credit must have future access to the written materials or exercises or the electronic equivalent (such as in a personal, firm or provider’s website, or public library).

 3. Teaching Hours

-Credit may be earned for teaching at a CLE Activity, teaching at an American Bar Association accredited law school, or teaching a law course at any accredited American university or any American community college, or any ABA approved paralegal school or institute, whether the teaching is computer-based, on-line or in a classroom.
+Credit may be earned for teaching at a CLE program or event; teaching at an ABA accredited law school; or teaching a law course at any accredited American university, any American community college, any ABA approved paralegal school or institute, or a CLE activity where the primary audience is paralegal professionals whether the teaching is in a classroom or online.

 For the original presentation: First hour of presentation x 6 = total credit hours